-Adam Tweedy is a senior investment consultant for SVB Asset Management (SAM).
+Adam Tweedy is a senior liquidity advisor for SVB Liquidity Management.
 Based in Boston, he works with technology and life science companies and venture capital and private equity firms located in the United States, Israel, Canada and the United Kingdom.
 With more than 16 years of experience at SVB, Adam is devoted to making impactful connections between groundbreaking enterprises and the visionaries who fund them.

 He and his colleagues lead the business development strategy that positions SVB Asset Management’s liquidity investment management capabilities to meet the ever-evolving demands of the bank’s corporate cash management clients.
 In this role, he identifies the products and services that can best help satisfy clients’ cash and liquidity management needs, which span across banking and investment management platforms for early- to late-stage enterprises.
 He is focused on helping clients preserve capital, satisfy liquidity needs and optimize return so clients can concentrate on their core business.